WARRIORS & FREEDOM FIGHTERS

 I greatly desire to live up to both of my given names.

-I thought, therefore, that I would give some definition to what a Freedom Fighter is and follow that up with a prayer for those willing to suit up and pick up their armor.
+I thought, therefore, that I would give some definition to what a Freedom Fighter is and follow that up with a prayer for those willing to suit up for the fight and pick up their armor.

 ... first and foremost are “not ashamed of the Gospel of Jesus Christ.”